sime3134/g-calendar-fetcher/README.md

 ### CORS

 To successfully fetch calendar events, ensure that the iCal feed URL allows cross-origin requests or configure CORS headers on the server.
 CORS errors may occur if the iCal feed URL restricts access.
 You can use a CORS proxy like [cors-anywhere](https://github.com/Rob--W/cors-anywhere) as a workaround if necessary.
+This is usually required with Google Calendar.

 ## Contributions